55 Types of Beetles in Maryland

 Additionally, you can identify it as the Vietinghoff’s Ground Beetle by looking at its size (small) and color (black with small white spots).

-And also considering its habitat (under stones, boards, logs, and stumps, along the ground) and larval appearance (dark head with white dots).
+It is also important to consider its habitat (under stones, boards, logs, and stumps along the ground) and larval appearance (dark head with white dots).

 They are also on our list of the different types of beetles in Maryland.